balderdashy/sails-docs/concepts/extending-sails/Generators/customGenerators.md

 /**
  * This is just an example file created at Wed Jun 04 2014 17:35:59 GMT-0500 (CDT).
  *
- * You can use underscore templates, see?
+ * You can use lodash templates, see?
  */

 module.exports = function () {